Bybit Announces Daniel Lim as General Counsel

-SINGAPORE, March 9, 2021 /PRNewswire/ -- Cryptocurrency derivatives exchange Bybit today announced the appointment of Daniel Lim as general counsel.
+SINGAPORE - Media OutReach - 10 March 2021 - Cryptocurrency derivatives exchange Bybit today announced the appointment of Daniel Lim as general counsel.

 Lim, a veteran of the banking and finance sector with more than 20 years of experience, will assume responsibility for global compliance matters and oversee the company's legal team.
 Lim joins Bybit from an international investment bank in Singapore where he served as head of legal and compliance.